peterhinch/micropython-async/README.md

 This module provides the following classes:

  * ``Switch`` This supports debouncing a normally open switch connected between a pin and ground.
-Can schedule coros on contact closure and/or opening.
+Can run callbacks or schedule coros on contact closure and/or opening.
  * ``Pushbutton`` A generalisation of ``Switch`` to support normally open or normally closed switches connected to ground or 3V3.
-Can also schedule coros on double-click or long press events.
+Can run callbacks or schedule coros on double-click or long press events.
- * ``Delay_ms`` A class providing a retriggerable delay measured in ms. Can be used to schedule a coro.
-Alternatively its state can be tested by any coro.
+ * ``Delay_ms`` A class providing a retriggerable delay measured in ms. Can be used to run a callback or to schedule a coro.
+Its state can be tested by any coro.

 The module ``astests.py`` provides examples of usage.

 ## 3.1 Switch class

 This assumes a normally open switch connected between a pin and ground.
 The pin should be initialised as an input with a pullup.
+Functions may be specified to run on contact closure or opening.
+Functions can be callbacks or coroutines;
+coroutines will be scheduled for execution and will run asynchronously.
+Debouncing is implicit: contact bounce will not cause spurious execution of these functions.

 Constructor argument (mandatory):